 Solar powered schools

-The project aims at low-carbon power supply for public buildings and their neighbourhoods.
+The project aims to provide low-carbon power supply for public buildings and their neighbourhoods.

-Hyderabad has an ongoing rate of urbanization and economic growth and one of the main challenges is a sustainable model for energy supply.
-Blackouts are common and especially schools suffer, since learning conditions are negatively affected.
+Hyderabad has an increasing rate of urbanization and economic growth and one of the main challenges is to provide a sustainable model for energy supply.
+Blackouts are common and local schools are impacted as learning conditions are negatively affected.

-The SOLAR POWERED SCHOOLS PILOT-PROJECT, as one of the outcomes of the Indo-German research project “Sustainable Hyderabad”, follows an interdisciplinary and demand-driven approach.
-It aims at encouraging climate-friendly neighbourhoods and sustainable lifestyles through the use of clean energy sources like the sun.
-Schools from different backgrounds in Hyderabad have been active for raising funds and installing solar panels on their rooftops - as an educational effort and to address their energy needs.
+The SOLAR POWERED SCHOOLS PILOT-PROJECT, was initiated as one of the outcomes of the Indo-German research project “Sustainable Hyderabad”, it follows an interdisciplinary and demand-driven approach.
+The project aims at encouraging climate-friendly neighbourhoods and sustainable lifestyles through the use of clean energy sources, for example, the sun.
+Local Schools in Hyderabad have been raising funds and installing solar panels on their rooftops both as an educational effort and to address their energy needs.